-The overall objective with modularization is to each strategic business goals.
+The overall objective with modularization is to reach the strategic business goals.
 These were previously discussed in the dimensions of Operational Excellence, Customer Intimacy and Product Leadership.

 By reducing operational costs as well as cost for direct material, goals in the dimension of Operational Excellence are met.